SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/alincome/jobs.md

 ### Writing the interview

-This interview will be simple; it will gather all of the information about someone's jobs, ask them to review it, and finally, will display the information.
+This interview will be minimum functionality; it will gather all of the information about someone's jobs, ask them to review it, and finally, will display the information.

 First, include the `al_income.yml` YAML file in your interview.
 This will let you use the al_income questions and python code.